Inbibo/adonisfx_docs/docs/maya/skin.md

 The features that can be visualized with the debugger in the AdnSkin deformer are:

- - **Hard Constraints**: For each vertex, a line will be drawn from the simulated mesh to its corresponding reference point on those vertices where its *Hard Constraints* weight is greater than 0.0.
+ - **Hard Constraints**: For each vertex, a line will be drawn from the simulated mesh vertex to the corresponding point on the reference mesh if its *Hard Constraints* weight is greater than 0.0.
- - **Soft Constraints**: For each vertex, a line will be drawn from the simulated mesh to its corresponding reference point on those vertices where its *Soft Constraints* weight is greater than 0.0.
+ - **Soft Constraints**: For each vertex, a line will be drawn from the simulated mesh vertex to the corresponding point on the reference mesh if its *Soft Constraints* weight is greater than 0.0.
- - **Slide Constraints**: For each vertex, a line will be drawn from the simulated mesh to its corresponding reference point on those vertices where its *Slide Constraints* weight is greater than 0.0.
+ - **Slide Constraints**: For each vertex, a line will be drawn from the simulated mesh vertex to the corresponding point on the reference mesh if its *Slide Constraints* weight is greater than 0.0.s

-Enabling the debugger and selecting one of these constraints will draw lines from the influenced vertices in the simulated mesh to their corresponding reference vertices.

 <figure markdown>
   ![skin editor debug example](images/skin_debug.png)
-  <figcaption><b>Figure 5</b>: Debugger enabled displaying <i>Hard Constraints</i>, <i>Slide Constraints</i> and <i>Soft Constraints</i> with different configurations. </figcaption>
+  <figcaption><b>Figure 5</b>: In gray the reference mesh, in orange the simulated skin.
+Debugger enabled displaying a test example with <i>Soft Constraints</i> colored in green.</figcaption>
 </figure>